 Research

-The Arithmetic of Kleinian groups
+The arithmetic of thin orbits and Kleinian groups

-Some recent work was originally motivated by a connection between Apollonian circle packings and the structure of imaginary quadratic fields (in turn coming out of a connection to abelian sandpiles!).
+My interest was originally motivated by a connection between Apollonian circle packings and the structure of imaginary quadratic fields (in turn coming out of a connection to abelian sandpiles!).
 A Schmidt arrangement (named for Asmus Schmidt) is the orbit of the extended real line in the extended complex plane under the Mobius action of the Bianchi group PSL2(OK) (here, OK is the ring of integers of the imaginary quadratic field).
 The resulting fractal of nested circles is an analogue to the Farey subdivision of the real line into nested intervals.
 It has interesting connections to the arithmetic of the field: for example, it is connected if and only if OK is Euclidean.
 It turns out the Schmidt arrangement of the Gaussian integers is a union of all primitive integral Apollonian circle packings.
 In other fields, there are other new packings — and associated thin groups — that govern the picture.
 In this age of computer visualization, there are still new things to discover about topics as classical as imaginary quadratic fields, quadratic forms, hermitian forms, etc.

 Students